RFK Jr. wants off the ballot in 10 states. Some battlegrounds are saying no

 The Nevada Secretary of State confirmed Tuesday that it had received a court order to remove Kennedy from the ballot, ending a lengthy legal battle over his ballot access.

 His initial petition was considered invalid because he did not have a running mate when signatures were collected, which is required by state law to be eligible for ballot access.
 Democrats also sued to boot him from the ballot, arguing that Kennedy's affiliation with different political parties in other states violates Nevada's ballot access laws for independent candidates.
-The lawsuit was dropped Tuesday.
+The lawsuit was dropped on Aug.
+27.

 North Carolina